deepchecks/deepchecks/README.md

 ### Example Notebooks
 For full usage examples, check out:
-[MLChecks Quick Start Notebook](./examples/models/Iris%20Dataset%20CheckSuite%20Example.ipynb) for a simple example notebook for working with checks and suites.
+- [**MLChecks Quick Start Notebook**](./examples/models/Iris%20Dataset%20CheckSuite%20Example.ipynb) - for a simple example notebook for working with checks and suites.
-[Check Example Notebooks](./notebooks) to see all of the existing checks and their usage examples.
+- [**Example Checks Output Notebooks**](./notebooks) - to see all of the existing checks and their usage examples.

 ## Communication
 - Join our [Slack Community](https://join.slack.com/t/mlcheckscommunity/shared_invite/zt-y28sjt1v-PBT50S3uoyWui_Deg5L_jg) to connect with the maintainers and follow users and interesting discussions
 - Post a [Github Issue](https://github.com/deepchecks/MLChecks/issues) to suggest improvements, open an issue, or share feedback.

 [comment]: <> "- Send us an [email](mailto:info@mlchecks.com) at info@mlchecks.com"